JBZoo/CSV-Blueprint/README.md

 ## Disadvantages?

-* Yeah-yeah-yeah.
+* Yeah-yeah.
 I know it's not the fastest tool in the world.
 But it's not the slowest either.
-* Yeah-yeah-yeah.
+* Yeah-yeah.
 It's PHP (not a Python, Go).
 PHP is not the best language for such tasks.
-* Yeah-yeah-yeah.
+* Yeah-yeah.
 It looks like a standalone binary.
-* Yeah-yeah-yeah.
+* Yeah-yeah.
 You can't use as Python SDK.

 But... it's not a problem for most cases.
-And it solves the problem of validating CSV files in CI.
+And it solves the problem of validating CSV files in CI. 👍

 The utility is made to just pick up and use and not think about how it works internally.
 Moreover, everything is covered as strictly as possible by tests, strict typing of variables + ~7 linters and static analyzers (max level of rules).
 So... as strictly as possible in today's PHP world.

-**Interesting fact, by the way**
+## Interesting fact

+I think I've set a personal record.
-The first version was written from scratch in about 3 days (With frequent breaks to take care of 4 month baby).
+The first version was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
 I'm looking at the first commit and the very first git tag.
 I'd say over the weekend, in my spare time on my personal laptop.
 AI I only used for this Readme file.
-I'm not very good at English. 😅
+I'm not very good at English. 🤔

+I seem to be typing fast and I had really great inspiration.
+I hope my wife doesn't divorce me. 😅

 ## Contributing